 He also went on to explain why my leg is worse than my arm and explained in more detail which part of the brain was responsible for that.
 I should be able to bring part closure because it’s closure as far as I can go.

-I am happy to be told that it’s not possible to be certain, which of my daily symptoms are attributable to my Cerebral Palsy or to me having been born prematurely, because if that is what it is, that’s what it is.
+Sadly, it’s not possible to be certain which of my daily symptoms are attributable to my Cerebral Palsy or to me having been born prematurely.
+But the Neurologist thought that Cognitive Behavioural Therapy would help with brain fatigue.

-The Neurologist thought that CBT would help with brain fatigue.
-I think the consultant had difficulty understanding that even though I don’t have answers I can still bring closure.
+The Consultant had difficulty understanding that even though I don’t have all the answers I can still bring closure.
 Everything feels lighter now because for now I’ve gone as far as I can.